efendyk/tutorial-Predicting_NBA_Games/README.md

 # Predicting NBA Games using SQL Server R Services

-In this repo I included the R code, T-SQL code, and the database used in my presentation on SQL Server R Services.
+In this repo I included the R code, T-SQL code, the SQL Server database, and Power BI desktop file used in my presentation on SQL Server R Services.
 The steps that I used in the presentation are as follows:

    1. I developed the models to predict the final quarter of the 2008 - 2009 NBA season using data from the first 3/4 of the season.
 The model was developed in RTVS.
 Listed are the R scripts used to develop the model broken out into logical units of work: